-Many children in foster care, especially those with serious her lth problems, remain in care throughout their childhood and adolescence.
+Many children in foster care, especially those with serious he lth problems, remain in care throughout their childhood and adolescence.
 Therefore, both the data concerning the health status of foster children in general and the specific data concerning adolescents are relevant to determining the health status of youth in foster care.
-High percentages of children and youth in foster care have or are at risk for acute, chronic, collected by American Public Welfare Association, now known as American Public Human Services
+High percentages of children and youth in foster care have or are at risk for acute, chronic,